sachiket/Real_Time-Interview-app/README.md

 # Real_Time Interview app

-A Flutter real-time Interview application with real time Firebase.
+A Flutter is a real-time Interview application with real time Firebase.

 ## Getting Started